kkinnear/zprint/doc/options/blank.md

 blank line spacing between all top level expressions when used with one of the standaline binaries.

-Generally, `:parse {:interpose ...}` is not used, but it an option if you want to enforce a particular inter-expression spacing.
+Generally, `:parse {:interpose ...}` is not used, but it is an option if you want to enforce a particular inter-expression spacing.

 ### How are blank lines handled inside of top level expressions